lcoulet/securePassword.Js/README.md

 The rating is entirely subjective, inspired from many password security rules found here and there over the internet.

 * **variety**: the number of different characters compared to the length of the password
-* **charsets**: the number of character sets used (e.g. alphabetical uppercase, lowercase, numbers, ...etc.)
+* **charsets**: the number of character sets/types used (e.g. alphabetical uppercase, lowercase, numbers, ...etc.)
 * **sequences**: the cumulated length of sequences of characters compared to the length of the password (e.g. 123456, abcdef...etc.)
-* **keymaps**: The sequences matchning a keyboard keymap compared to the length of the password (e.g. qwertyuiop, asdfgh ...etc.)
+* **keymaps**: The sequences matchning a keyboard keymap compared to the length of the password (e.g. qwertyuiop (en), azerty(french), asdfgh ...etc.)
-* **dictionary**: The length of the longest dictionary word recognized compared to password length.
+* **dictionary**: The length of the longest recognized dictionary word, compared to password length.

+With every rating detailed text is provided explaining the strength and found issues (e.g. sequences, words matched from dictionary).

+All ratings are provided as a number between 0 and 1.

 ## Dictionaries